Open Source Public Sector Procurement Service - "Software Custodian as a Service"

 - Quality of code maintenance for each project

-The open source policy should mandate the use of the European Union Public Licence EUPL to ensure all code is open and transparent.
+The open source policy should mandate where possible the use of the European Union Public Licence EUPL to ensure all code is open and transparent.

 Once the initial code review is complete and documented the source code will be monitored for on-going issues.
 On-going a monthly digest (or any other frequency request)ed of new vulnerabilities.
-Monitoring for high risk level security vulnerabilities will be real time and an alerts to stakeholder sin the public sector organisations and the named project stakeholders will happenimmediately.
-The alert procedure and Alerts will be defined and managed in full cooperation with the public sector bdy.
+Monitoring for high risk level security vulnerabilities will be real time and an alerts to stakeholder sin the public sector organisations and the named project stakeholders will happen immediately.
+The alert procedure and Alerts will be defined and managed in full cooperation with the public sector body.

 Reporting will include the status of vulnerabilities and the time taken to remediate issues in the monthly digest.
 All components flagged, as ‘requiring remediation’ in the source code will be included.
 If the public sector organisation have defined service level agreements for maintenance, these will highlight vulnerabilities that have not been remediated within the required time frame defined in the SLA.